-South-East not excluded from on-going rail project – Amaechi’s Ministry - Nigeria Today
+2 million Nigerians at risk in Cameroon – Group - Nigeria Today

-The director stressed that the present administration of President Muhammadu Buhari remain committed in reviving the rail infrastructure.
+Kwanga appealed to the Nigerian media to help in persuading to UN to assume its responsibilities in the Southern Cameroons as its Trust Territory with a view to granting it full independence.

-“The rail project is aimed at fast- tracking economic diversification as well as optimising the Federal Government’s change agenda in the transportation sector which will serve as an economic index for growth and development.“
+The group’s coordinator implored the UN to send peacekeepers to Southern Cameroons in order to put an end to massive human right abuses.

-The post South-East not excluded from on-going rail project – Amaechi’s Ministry appeared first on Vanguard News.
+The post 2 million Nigerians at risk in Cameroon – Group appeared first on Vanguard News.

 This post was syndicated from Vanguard News.
 Click here to read the full text on the original website.